 - jaundice (yellowing of the skin and eyes)

-If you are experiencing any of these symptoms, consider seeing your doctor straight away for a check-up.
+If you are experiencing any of these symptoms, consider seeing your doctor immediately for a check-up.
 As we stated previously, this diagnosis can be rather serious.

-Thankfully, there is a form of therapy out there that will balance your hormones AND improve your NAFLD symptoms at the same time: testosterone replacement therapy!
+Thankfully, there is a form of therapy out there that will balance your hormones AND improve your NAFLD symptoms simultaneously: testosterone replacement therapy!

 NAFLD Grade Lowered in Men Undergoing TRT